 - Autoscaling controls → Scale behavior is managed per environment.

-- Monitoring & Metrics → Export environment metrics.
+- Monitoring and metrics → Export environment metrics.

-- It cannot be deleted unless the entire model is removed.
+- It can’t be deleted unless the entire model is removed.

-- You cannot create additional environments named “production.”
+- You can’t create additional environments named “production.”

 Creating custom environments